Private Working Forests

 Sustaining Forest Health

-Because of family forests, we enjoy numerous benefits that are taken for granted everyday.
+Because of private and family forests, we enjoy numerous benefits that are taken for granted every day.
 Private forests provide us with a wealth of goods and services – clean water, clean air, abundant forest products, diverse wildlife habitat, and opportunities for outdoor recreation and education.

 If we hope to continue to enjoy the environmental services and public benefits of America’s private forests, we must: